 The instrument of death was simply a canvas toy, constructed in ignorance, and used with the hardihood which might distinguish an unfortunate being who contemplated his own destruction by extraordinary and wonder exciting means ….

-The inquest was held at the (Old) Tiger’s Head at Lee Green and the jury concluded that Cocking
+The inquest was held at the (Old) Tiger’s Head at Lee Green, the report in The Times noted that (2)

 These conclusions seems somewhat harsh, the paths trodden by pioneers of most means of transport were, and still are, fraught with danger.
 Cocking in trying and failing with an unusual design made it easier for those who came after to learn from his mistakes and was probably fully aware of the risks of failure.